FTSRG-ReteLab/Axolotlk-vcs-ci-lab/README.md

 ## Overview

-### Structure
+#### Structure

 The application represents a simple train controller system with the following three components.

-* Sensor: The sensor can detect the change in the speed limit of the track and can signal in such cases to the controller.
+1. Sensor: The sensor can detect the change in the speed limit of the track and can signal in such cases to the controller.
+..* Unordered sub-list.
-* Controller: The controller is responsible for controlling the reference speed of the train.
+2. Controller: The controller is responsible for controlling the reference speed of the train.
 The reference speed is set by the user, but the speed limit must also be kept.
-* User: The user can manipulate the reference speed of the train using a joystick.
+3. User: The user can manipulate the reference speed of the train using a joystick.

-### Behavior
+#### Behavior

 Setting the reference speed of the train works in the following way.
 * The user can set the position of a joystick, which can be zero or a positive/negative number.